-The Skills Development Program run by the Bermuda Government Department of Parks and partly sponsored by The Garden Club of Bermuda is a training and development opportunity for young people aged 19-25 years interested in horticulture and landscaping.
+The Skills Development Program run by the Bermuda Government Department of Parks is a training and development opportunity for young people aged 19-25 years interested in horticulture and landscaping.

 The 2019 Graduation and Prizegiving of the Skills Development Programme was held at Cathedral Hall on Wednesday August 14th, 2019 – quite the occasion, with many VIPs: The Governor Mr. John Rankin, Premier David Burt, Minister Burch, Minister Caines, Attorney-General Kathy Lynn Simmons, Opposition Leader Craig Cannonier, BIU President Chris Furbert, Canon Lynas of the Cathedral and more.
 The hall was packed, with people standing – a very successful event for the Skills Development Programme!

 A message from our President Cindy Young on Tuesday, 16th July 2018:

 Today was a good day for The Garden Club of Bermuda.
 This morning we were part of a Press Conference with the Minister, the Hon.
 David Burch; highlighting the Skills Development Program’s four students who are leaving for the UK tomorrow night.
 These four, Shalae Johnston, Troy Watson, Kacy Green and Leric Lightbourn will be travelling with Roger Paris to Bournemouth to spend three weeks learning new skills, helping with their Bournemouth in Bloom project and gaining invaluable knowledge to take them further forward – all thanks to this wonderful program that we are pleased to sponsor and administer.